martinjlowm/ts-auto-mock-env/README.md

 Finally, you need to have `ts-auto-mock` installed to serve as a runtime for your tests.
 Then, you may use `import` or `require` wherever you'd like, as long as it's before your tests are initiated.
-For example, jest provides a config file which you can put these into.
+For example, Jest provides a config file which you can put these into.
 Another way is to add a require flag `-r <path-to-the-tsconfig-directory>` to the Node.js process.